Urusei Yatsura (film series): Always My Darling

 Lupika, an alien princess, is in love with a tofu seller.
 To make him love her too (at least, announce his love.
 He obviously fears the social taboo of a tofu vendor marrying a princess), she needs to get a love potion, which is in a certain temple.
 Legend has it that the only person that can obtain this love potion is the most lecherous man in the universe.
 That man turns out to be Ataru Moroboshi.
 Lupika kidnaps Ataru to make him get the potion, and Lum and her friends go out to search for Ataru.

 This film has been referred to by some fans as the worst of the series.

-Due to this, this is the last animated released content for the franchise until 2008 with the 12th OVA.
+Due to this, this was the last animated released content for the franchise until 2008 release of the 10th OVA.

 A subtitled Laserdisc was released by AnimEigo in North America on July 27, 1994.